debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 * After several days the csv file gets quite big and causes code to run slower.
 * Related to above the use of FTP starts to cause problems with the time taken to upload files.
+* A restart is required to reread a new value from the config.cfg file

 ## Proposed solution I will work on in next months.

 * Make the FTP a separate tmux triggered process
 * Start a new log file periodically
 * Reduce the amount of data sent to log file when R Pi is "idle" and fan not in use.
+* Periodically check a flag in config.cfg signalling new values entered.

 ## Install Tmux